pikatchu/closedsource/book/0012-elias_place.md

 smooth, and controlled by AI, these objects looked mechanical, raw, human.

 Elias gestured around him.
-“It’s time for a little history lesson.”
+“It's time for a little history lesson.”

 Elias leaned against the table, exhaling slowly.
 His voice steadied, shifting from frustration to something more controlled—like a teacher